Hundreds attend service for WWII vet with no known family

 -

-Mourners attend a funeral service for World War II veteran Herman White Wednesday, Sept.
-4, 2019 in Perry, Okla.
+Sailors carry the casket of World War II veteran Herman White during his funeral Wednesday, Sept.
+4, 2019.
 White had no surviving family, so the Brown-Dugger Funeral Home put out a notice asking for people to attend his funeral.
 (Mike Simons/Tulsa World via AP) less

 Photo: MIKE SIMONS, AP

-Mourners attend a funeral service for World War II veteran Herman White Wednesday, Sept.
-4, 2019 in Perry, Okla.
-White had no surviving family, so the Brown-Dugger Funeral Home put out a notice asking for ... more
+Sailors carry the casket of World War II veteran Herman White during his funeral Wednesday, Sept.
+4, 2019.
+White had no surviving family, so the Brown-Dugger Funeral Home put out a notice asking for people to ... more

-Mourners attend a funeral service for World War II veteran Herman White Wednesday, Sept.
-4, 2019 in Perry, Okla.
+Sailors carry the casket of World War II veteran Herman White during his funeral Wednesday, Sept.
+4, 2019.
 White had no surviving family, so the Brown-Dugger Funeral Home put out a notice asking for people to attend his funeral.
 (Mike Simons/Tulsa World via AP) less

 Photo: MIKE SIMONS, AP

-Mourners attend a funeral service for World War II veteran Herman White Wednesday, Sept.
-4, 2019 in Perry, Okla.
-White had no surviving family, so the Brown-Dugger Funeral Home put out a notice asking for ... more
+Sailors carry the casket of World War II veteran Herman White during his funeral Wednesday, Sept.
+4, 2019.
+White had no surviving family, so the Brown-Dugger Funeral Home put out a notice asking for people to ... more

 PERRY, Okla.
 (AP) — Hundreds of strangers have honored a 97-year-old World War II veteran from Oklahoma who funeral home officials say died with no known surviving family.